Snag a tub of your favorite hummus and whip up this Mediterranean Bruschetta Hummus snack platter for a tasty pre-dinner nosh that’s sure to satisfy!

 - 10 oz Sabra Classic Hummus

-- 2 TBSP crumbled feta cheese
+- 2 TBSP crumbled feta cheese (skip for vegan)

 - 1 TBSP fresh parsley or basil, chopped